AaliIlyas/MyFace-Accounts/README.md

 # MyFace

-This is a very basic social media application.
+This is a basic social media application.
+You can submit posts with an image and a description, search and view user profiles.
+Roles based authorisation for admins to delete posts (Postman only for now).

 ## Setup